-Statistics in Sports Section
+Statistics in Sport Section

 The Statistics in Sport Section was established to cater for anyone with an interest in the application of statistical methods and tools to sport.
 The growing prevalence of data collection and availability throughout the modern world is equally in evidence within sport.